matta-ed/drupal-module-auto-menu/sopa_auto_menu/README.txt

-Auto Menu
+SOPA Auto Menu

-Auto Menu is a simple Drupal module to auto-create/update disabled menu items for selected content types.
+SOPA Auto Menu is a simple Drupal module to auto-create/update disabled menu items for selected content types.

 Use case